HoloFlix/Brickcraft-Brick-Link/README.md

 ## I. Project Summary:

 This project was initiated to explore the modding capabilities of the unreleased 2012 Brickcraft prototype.
-Through a multi-week effort, we have successfully moved beyond the initial limitations of the game's native Lua scripting API and have developed a **stable, working C++ injection and patching framework**.
+We have successfully moved beyond the initial limitations of the game's native Lua scripting API and have developed a **stable, working C++ injection and patching framework**.

 ---